DMFT-evolution/DYNAMITE/docs/usage.md

 - HDF5 `data.h5` when available; else `data.bin` plus text summaries.
 - Datasets: `QKv`, `QRv`, `dQKv`, `dQRv`, `t1grid`, `rvec`, `drvec` (see concepts/eoms-and-observables.md).
 - Text: `params.txt`, `correlation.txt`, `energy.txt`, `rvec.txt`, `qk0.txt`.

+I/O behavior and TUI:
+- HDF5 is loaded at runtime when possible; on failure the code writes `data.bin` instead.
+The console prints which HDF5 libraries were loaded (if any).
+- Save progress is staged: main file [0.10..0.50], params [0.50..0.65], histories [0.65..0.80], compressed [0.80..0.90].
+The status line advances accordingly, and a final "Save finished: <dir>" is printed.

 Resume: automatic if a compatible checkpoint is found (version policy documented in concepts/version-compatibility.md).